Keizahemmanuel7/digital-marketplace-privacy-policy/README.md

 15. GOOGLE PLAY COMPLIANCE STATEMENT

-Digital Services Marketplace is designed to comply with Google Play Developer Program Policies, including:
+Digital Services Marketplace is designed to comply with applicable Google Play Developer Program Policies, including requirements relating to:

-- Transparency regarding data handling
-- Disclosure of third-party data collection
-- Limiting permissions to those necessary for functionality
-- Protection of user information
-- Compliance with applicable privacy requirements
+- User privacy
+- Data transparency
+- Permission disclosure
+- Data security
+- User protection

+Google Play Data Safety disclosures are provided to help users understand how information may be handled through the overall app experience, including information collected and processed by integrated third-party services such as Copecart.

 ---